21ABBMax/TrafikverketScraper/README.md

 This markdown file provides instructions on how to set up and run the Puppeteer Booking Script.
 The script automates the booking process on the Trafikverket website using Puppeteer and Node.js.

-## Please watch this clip to get a better understanding
+## Please watch this clip to get a better understanding (You need to download the video in order to hear the audio)

 <video controls>
   <source src="Video\WebscraperProjekt (2).mp4" type="video/mp4">